Chemo-Radiation.org – Lending a helping hand.

 If you or someone for whom you care is involved in a chemotherapy and/or radiation program or surgery, take advantage now at this low discounted price for the NSC Chemo/Radiation Package to nutritionally help minimize unwanted side effects from the chemicals and radiation often associated with chemotherapy and radiation treatments.

-Buy the NSC Chemo/Radiation Package at a 44% Discount or the individual NSC products purchased separately at a 15% Discount each by clicking on “Buy Now”.
+Buy the NSC Chemo/Radiation Package at a 44% Discount or the individual NSC products purchased separately at a 15% Discount each by clicking on “Buy Now” below.

 Contact NSC at email@example.com or by telephone 888-541-3997 for more information or to comment.
-For detailed label and content information click on an individual product above and then on Supplement Facts.
+For detailed label and content information click on an individual product above and then on the Supplement Facts tab.